 Duplicate assets, including redundancy in safety systems (e.g.e-Nav input systems, backing up computer records, keeping important materials in several locations, maintaining several suppliers of critical materials, arranging with other organizations to provide backup capability);

-Managing hazard risk through electronic Navigation resources verses physical infrastructure to maintain an acceptable risk level while reducing systematic AtoN servicing costs; or
+Managing risk through electronic Navigation resources versus physical infrastructure to maintain an acceptable risk level while reducing systematic AtoN servicing costs; or

 Transfer the obligation to control losses to some other party through a contractual arrangement.
 This is a transfer of the risk and not a risk reduction strategy.
 The benefits accrue to the organization transferring the risk and not necessarily to other stakeholders.